 Issued: Mon, 01 Oct 2018 14:00:00 BST

 Former President of Ireland, Mary McAleese will be joining the University of Glasgow as a Professor of Children, Law and Religion, it was announced today (1 October 2018).

-Professor McAleese’s post is a joint appointment between the College of Arts (particularly in the School of Critical Studies) and the College of Social Sciences (particularly in the School of Education) at the University.
+Professor McAleese’s post is a joint appointment between the College of Arts and College of Social Sciences at the University.
 She will take up her position in the 2018/2019 academic year.

 Professor McAleese, who was the President of Ireland from 1997 to 2011, said: “Joining the University of Glasgow opens up exciting prospects for collaboration in teaching and research on the subjects of children, law and religion.